cormacrelf/angular-skyhook/docs/Quickstart.md

 primary difference relevant to us is that in React you can create a 'wrapper' or 'higher-order' component that will pass all of its props to the one it is 'wrapping' or 'decorating', with extra behaviour or new props added.
-This is how `react-dnd` works; wrap your component with `@DragSource(type, spec, collect:
+This is how `react-dnd` works: wrap your component with `@DragSource(type, spec, collect:
-(connect, monitor) => Object)`, where the output of the  `collect` function is injected into your component's props.
+(connect, monitor) => Object)`, and the output of the  `collect` function is injected into your component's props.

 _In Angular, we run everything inside your component_, using methods on an injected `DndService` to create **connections**.
 Connections are a go-between for subscribing to the global drag state and can be connected to DOM elements.
 This difference is typical of the React Way and the Angular Way.
-You can create more than one connection for a component, to accomplish what the `react-dnd` docs refer to as composing multiple decorators together.
+You can create more than one connection for a component, to accomplish the same thing as composing multiple decorators in `react-dnd`.

 There are five other ways this approach makes for slightly different-looking but very similar-functioning code.

 ### 2. You must destroy the connection object when you are done with it.